tkmagesh/Zeomega-Angular-Jun-2023/angular.md

                 * read & write individual bugs
                 * use JSON.stringify() and JSON.parse() for serialization & deserialization
     ```
-10. Display createdAt as 'elapsed'
+10. Display createdAt as 'elapsed' (done)
 11. Persist the bugs in the server
 12. Implement data validations
 13. Make the bugs accessible using unique urls (routing)